-Next up is Twinning’s tea, which has used the same logo since 1887, completely unaltered for over 200 years.
+Next up is Twinings Tea, which has used the same logo since 1887, completely unaltered for over 200 years.
+Both Heinz and Ford have benefited from the longevity of their branding.
 So what does this tell us?
 If your business is built upon its heritage, then modernising your logo might not be both you and your audience’s cup of tea.

 Is it expensive?

 A re-brand can be costly, but it’s also a powerful investment to the future of your brand.
 A good overhaul should expect to take up about 20 percent of your marketing budget.
 Taking shortcuts is sure to cost you more in the long run, so it’s in your best interest to spend the time and the money to do it right.